 Having a job interview can be stressful enough, without worrying about getting your outfit just right.
 If ever there was a moment to care about your grooming and appearance, it's certainly an interview, but it doesn't need to be over-complicated.
 Although the saying holds true that it's better to be over-dressed than under-dressed, you don't want to end up feeling out of place in the wrong interview attire.
 It's time to demystify dressing for an interview and get that sleek, smart and hireable look down to a T. Of course, it all depends on the type of interview.

-LinkThere’s a good chance you’re already familiar with dressing for video calls, but video interviews require just a little step up in formality.
-It’s still an interview, after all.
-We’d advise against tracksuit bottoms and slippers on the bottom half – just in case you do end up on your feet, and because smart, matching pants get you in the right headspace.
-Zoom or no Zoom, what you wear on the top half still depends on the role and the industry.
-Take your sartorial cues from that, and knock ‘em dead.
+LinkThere’s a good chance you’re now well-practised at dressing for video calls and Zoom meetings, but video interviews require a little step up in formality.
+You're looking to impress, after all.
+We’d advise against tracksuit bottoms and slippers on the bottom half, just in case you do end up on your feet – and because smart, matching trousers get you in the right headspace.
+Because you don't get that initial 'walk up, handshake and hello' moment, it's also harder to make a big first impression over a video call.
+So you might want to reconsider a plain, understated shirt and think instead of bold, solid colours, a more eye-catching tie or perhaps a jacket that brings texture.
+Zoom or no Zoom, what you wear on the top half still depends on the role and the industry, so take your sartorial cues from that.